alash3al/alash3al/README.md

 - ⚡ Fun fact: ...
 -->

-> Simply "what I cannot create I do not understand" 😄, you can find me on other platforms from [here](https://alash3al.com/)
+> I follow this quote "What I cannot create I do not understand" 😄, you can find me on other platforms from [here](https://alash3al.com/), also you can book an appointment from [here](https://calendar.app.google/THN9c2QiJbsnTz8ZA)